Skills

 November 2024 – Current

-• Publishing pipeline: Set up a scalable publishing system with separate staging and production environments, automated linters, and content quality checks.
+• Publishing pipeline and quality automation: Built a robust CI-based publishing pipeline with staging and production environments, automated linters, quality gates, and content validation workflows to ensure consistent, high-quality releases.

 Adyen – Technical writer